Legend (Peter Green album)

-Legend is an album by British blues rock musician Peter Green, who was the founder of Fleetwood Mac and a member from 1967–70.
-Released in 1988, it contained tracks from and outtakes recorded for his four PVK albums from 1979-83.
+Legend is an album by British blues rock musician Peter Green, who was the founder of Fleetwood Mac and a member from 1967 to 1970.
+Released in 1988, it contained tracks from and outtakes recorded for his four PVK albums from 1979 to 1983.

 Peter Green's songwriting credits were under his original name of Peter Greenbaum.
 Many of the tracks were composed by Peter's brother, Mike Green.